 Mentoring Process: Each undergraduate will be paired with a graduate student who will provide mentoring advice on poster development and the poster ‘talk’.
 Graduate students are encouraged to volunteer to serve as reviewers/mentors (please see below).

-Event: The virtual event will be held on Wednesday, April 5, 2023.
-The in-person event will be on Wednesday, April 19, 2023, in the early evening.
+Event: The URS will be on Wednesday, March 20, 2024, in the early evening.
 Details will be sent to successful applicants regarding their particular cohort and their live session(s).

 Graduate Student Volunteers: Graduate students interested in abstract review and undergraduate mentoring should please contact Dr. Cara Wall-Scheffler ([email protected]).